Learn / practitioner

 When we onboard a new GCO client, we benchmark them against this model in the first 30 days.
 Most fall within the typical range; some are notably high (usually because of vendor sprawl that consolidation will fix); a few are notably low (almost always because their security posture is undefended).
 Either way, the number tells us where to start.

-If you’d like the same benchmark applied to your firm’s IT spend, the build flow gives you the productized-outsourced number for your size and industry.
+If you would like the same benchmark applied to your firm’s IT spend, the build flow gives you the productized-outsourced number for your size and industry.
 Compare against your current run rate.
 The delta tells you something useful either way.

 Technically reviewed by Tobias Wexler.